Marty Byrde: Background

 Marty Byrde is a mild-mannered financial advisor and graduate of Indiana State University.
+He was raised in South Bend, Indiana.
 He initially runs a wealth management firm out of Chicago that he founded with Bruce Liddell, his best friend since college.
 Marty has been married since 1995 to his wife, Wendy Davis, a former political consultant, with whom he has two children, Charlotte and Jonah.
 Wendy suffered a miscarriage around the time of the Great Recession after she and Marty got into a car crash.
 In 2007, Marty was recruited by Camino Del Rio (known simply as "Del"), a top enforcer for Mexico's Navarro drug cartel, to launder money for the organization through his and Bruce's firm.
 In 2017, Del discovers that Marty's partner, Bruce Liddell, has skimmed $8 million of the cartel's money through the trucking company that transports the cash, and executes Bruce alongside the trucking company owners.
 In a last-ditch effort to plead for his life, Marty shows Del a vacation flier for the Lake of the Ozarks that Bruce had given him earlier in the day and claims that it is an optimal location for money laundering due to its separation from federal law enforcement.
 Marty says if he is allowed to live, he will launder $500 million in five years.
 The cartel partly agrees, and Marty replaces the skimmed money by liquidating his assets.
 He then sells his home and moves his family to Osage Beach, Missouri.

-Throughout the series, Marty is shown to want to leave the cartel lifestyle, while Wendy drives the family deeper into criminal activities.
-Marty is shown to always defer to Wendy's demands and wishes and his conflict with being able to stand up for himself against his wife is a key theme throughout the show.